step-/find-n-run/usr/share/doc/findnrun/index.md

 simply replace the existing file `/usr/local/apps/FindNRun/findnrun` with file `usr/bin/findnrun` from the downloaded archive.

+## Help system

+You can view this file directly from `findnrun` by pressing key [F1] in the main window, or clicking the help icon in the About dialog window.

 ## User Preferences

 The user preferences file is created as `~/.findnrunrc` on first run.